 consciousconsumer

-Retailers spam promotions, and if Black Friday was not enough, early black Friday is here too!
+Retailers spam promotion, and if Black Friday was not enough, now there’s early black Friday too!

-Still the distribution model has clung to this policy as the only strategy to attract attention.
+The distribution model clings to this tactic as if it were the only way to capture attention.
 Forget evolution from brands and retailers.
 Educating people towards an improved and conscious consumption model is not on their agenda.
-Not worth it.
+Just not worth it to them.

 Heavy discounts and obsessive promotions are indicators of a sick system.

 The environmental impact fostered by Black Friday and never-ending promotions is really huge.
 Not to mention the ethical implication, if you do not pay the full price of products, someone will pay for it.
-So we go back to the disturbing modern-day slavery.
+So we go back to the disturbing modern-day slavery practice.

 As a matter of fact, there is too much of everything, and our blind habits contribute to feeding this vicious cycle, which has no way out.